 As you’ll see below, both of these testosterone boosters use all-natural formulas and are free from proprietary blends.
 In fact, they share a number of key ingredients…

 Research links supplementation of this steroid sex hormone to increased testosterone , greater strength and more muscle mass .
 In addition, science also shows a correlation between Vitamin D deficiency and low testosterone.

-Much of the research suggests amounts over 3332 IU are effective , although the Vitamin D Council recommends 5000 IU as a remedy for the symptoms of deficiency (not least low testosterone).
-With this in mind, it’s great to see 5000 IU in both TestoFuel and Prime Male.
+Much of the research suggests amounts over 3332 IU are effective , although the Vitamin D Council recommends about 5000 IU as a remedy for the symptoms of deficiency (not least low testosterone).
+With this in mind, it’s great to see a generous dose of 5000 IU in TestoFuel and 4000 IU Prime Male.